 Combination with pre-integration.
-The combination of pre-integration [EKE01] and high-quality clipping has been described recently [RGW03].
+The combination of preintegration [5] and high-quality clipping has been described recently [28].
 Since our filtering method effectively reduces the segmentation problem to a clipping problem on-the-fly, we are using the same approach after we have mapped object IDs to 0.0 or 1.0, respectively.
 In this case, the interpolated binary values must be used for adjusting the pre-integration lookup.